Signs and Symptoms of Hypogonadism

-Signs depend on the age of onset and the duration of hormonal deficiency.
+Signs of low T depend on the age of onset and the duration of hormonal deficiency.
 Congenital testosterone deficiency is generally characterized by underdeveloped genitalia (testes that do not descend into the scrotum) and, occasionally, undeterminable genitalia.

 Although testosterone primarily is a male hormone, it is also produced in the adrenal cortex in females.
 Testosterone deficiency that develops in girls during childhood delays puberty and often results in short stature, absence of menstruation (amenorrhea), and underdeveloped breasts.